 Keep your windows rolled up and car locked at intersections, and try to park your car near a security guard (they are usually wearing bright yellow vests, and tip $1-2).
-Women are allowed to roll through traffic lights and stop signs at night.

 Enjoy South Africa’s nightlife, but never walk alone at night.
 Make sure to stay in a group, and honestly just avoid the streets after 2am.
 I met quite a few travellers who were mugged after this time.